What requirements must coffee comply with to be allowed on the European market?

 The most common fair trade standard in Europe is Fairtrade International (FLO).
 The accredited certifier for Fairtrade is FLOCERT.
 Only after accreditation are you allowed to put the Fairtrade logo on your product.

 Note that Fairtrade has introduced new requirements for certification on 1 June 2020.
-This will require coffee cooperatives and traders to have commitments in place for new Fairtrade sales volumes, which must be confirmed by the end buyer and validated by the respective national Fairtrade organisation.
+This will require coffee cooperatives, traders and other operators to have commitments in place for new Fairtrade sales volumes, which must be confirmed by the end buyer and validated by the respective national Fairtrade organisation.
 This new requirement aims to ensure that new and current cooperatives will immediately be able to sell their coffee under Fairtrade terms, thus providing the related benefits to farmer members.

 Fairtrade producers are paid a Fairtrade Minimum Price.
 The current minimum prices and premiums for coffee, whether organic-certified or conventional, can be found in the Fairtrade Minimum Price and Fairtrade Premium Table.
 Refer to this full guidance to learn more on how to become a Fairtrade producer.